sajjadislam523/app-textutils/README.md

 - Responsive design using TailwindCSS.
 - Mobile-friendly navigation with a hamburger menu.
 - Smooth animations for buttons and transitions.
-- Shows word count character count.
+- Shows word count and character count.

 ## Getting Started